View Paul Keating's Obituary on NorthJersey.com and share memories

 Survivors include his loving wife Joan Louise Keating, his devoted daughter, Joan Elizabeth Keating-Ingram and her husband Steve Roger Ingram, loving grandson, Steven Francis Ingram, very close family members include sister-in-law Judith Ann Boell-Olsen, nephew William John Boell, niece Susan Elizabeth Boell, nephew Christopher Joseph Incognoli, plus many other Keating family nieces and nephews,

-Visitation will be private and the burial will take place at Orange County Veterans Cemetery.
-Military honors will take place at a later date at the cemetery.
+Visitation will be private and the burial will take place at a later date with Military Honors.

-Any donations may be made to the Veterans Affairs Agency in Paul's memory.
-To post an online condolence or view the video tribute or webcast services, please visit www.applebee-mcphillips.com/obituaries/Paul-F-Keating